matrix-org/matrix-spec-proposals/proposals/3967-device-signing-upload-uia.md

 401 response to requests with no auth data.

 Does this mean that the endpoint can't simply give back a `200` response in the case that `auth` was not given as an input?
-If this is case then the existing Synapse behaviour of allowing a UIA grace period is probably also non-compliant.
+If this is the case then the existing Synapse behaviour of allowing a UIA grace period is probably also non-compliant.

 ## Alternatives